If not...you might be missing out. CBD and alcohol actually go pretty great together! No wonder that CBD cocktails and mixed drinks are on the rise.

 As both substances act in a similar way on the body, it could be expected that they would amplify each other’s effects.
-But it could also be predicted that by mixing alcohol and CBD could increase side effects such as sleepiness and sedation, as would happen if you had too much of either substance.
+But it could also be predicted that mixing CBD with blood alcohol concentration could increase side effects such as sleepiness and sedation, as would happen if you had too much of either substance.

 Studies on the relationship between alcohol and CBD are currently very limited.
-A small clinical study of 10 participants looked into the interaction of CBD in humans, it was found that when participants took both substances they experienced significant impairments in motor performance and drowsiness.
-These effects were not noted when participants took only CBD.
-However, this study was using a much higher dosage (200mg) than the recommended amount (15/20mg).1
+A small clinical study of 10 participants looked into the interaction of mixed CBD in humans, it was found that when participants took both substances they experienced significant impairments in motor performance and drowsiness.
+These effects were not noted when participants make alcohol withdrawal and took only CBD.
+However, this study was using a much higher dosage (200mg) than the recommended amount (15/20mg).

 From previously studied areas of CBD’s effects, researchers have inferred and predicted how the compound could protect against some of alcohol’s long-term effects.
-It is known that excessive alcohol consumption can lead to damaged cells, which increases the risk of certain chronic diseases.
+It is known that excessive alcohol consumption can lead can increase blood alcohol levels, damage cells, which increases the risk of certain chronic diseases.
 Animal studies have shown that CBD could protect against harm from alcohol consumption.
-For example, a study using rats found that applying CBD gel to skin significantly decreased brain-cell damage which had been caused by excessive alcohol.2
+For example, a study using rats found that applying mixing CBD gel to skin significantly decreased brain-cell damage which had been caused by alcohol addiction.

 Additionally, researchers have cause to believe that CBD could be used to alleviate symptoms of addiction and withdrawal, which includes alcohol addiction.
-A study, which again used alcohol-addicted rats as participants, found that CBD helped reduce alcohol intake and prevented the relapse to consuming alcohol.3
+A study, which again used alcohol-addicted rats as participants, found that CBD helped reduce alcohol use disorder and prevented the relapse to consuming alcohol.